jroper/openshift-deployment-guide/src/main/paradox/lagom/preparing-for-production.md

 The first thing this file does is include the main `application.conf` file.
 Any subsequent configuration will override the configuration from `application.conf`.
 This pattern allows us to keep our main, non environment specific configuration in `application.conf`, while putting production specific configuration in a separate place.

-Now, let's define base deployment spec.
+Now, let's define an initial, incomplete deployment spec.
 We'll do this in a file called `deploy/shopping-cart.yaml`:

 ```yaml
 apiVersion: "apps/v1beta2"